adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

 - MBR - Master Boot Record
   * Old system
   * Supports disks up to 2 TB and can have 4 partitions (without using extended partitions)
-- Protective MBR - The blank device that prevents older BIOS systems from assuming a GPT drive
+- Protective MBR - The blank device that prevents older BIOS systems from assuming a GPT drive is empty
 - GPT - GUID Partition table
   * New system
   * Supports much more space and partitions